Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 **Additional information**

 Adyen&trade; uses TLS certificates that are changed from time to time.
-Adyenn&trade;users will be informed about this.
+Adyen&trade; users will be informed about this.
 Note that Actindo only checks if the certificate is valid in general and does not validate specific certificates.
 So you can ignore this information from Adyen.
 See also an update example from Adyen&trade;: [TLS Certificates on Adyen services](https://help.adyen.com/updates/tls-certificates-on-adyen-services "[https://help.adyen.com/updates/tls-certificates-on-adyen-services]").